sikandaral/NLP_Project/README.md

 ### e-SNLI
 - Offline-safe behavior: the notebook first checks for existing subset CSVs in `data/raw`.
-- Hugging Face `datasets.load_dataset("esnli")` is called only when subset CSVs are missing and a rebuild is required.
+- Hugging Face `datasets.load_dataset("esnli", trust_remote_code=True)` is called only when subset CSVs are missing and a rebuild is required.
 - Balanced subset files are saved/used at:
   - `data/raw/esnli_subset.csv` (train subset)
   - `data/raw/esnli_test_subset.csv` (test subset)